cds-snc/covid-alert-data/README.md

 Legend:
  * PT = Province/Territory (selected by the user on app setup)
  * OS = Operating System (Android or iOS)
- * NC = Number of Checks (???)
+ * NC = Number of Checks (number of background checks in the specified time period)
- * ES = Exposure Status (if the users app has been set into an exposed state based on keys retrieved from the server)
+ * ES = Exposure Status (if the user's app has been set into an "exposed" state based on keys retrieved from the server, or if it is in the default "monitoring" state)
  * FS = Framework Status (status of the GAEN framework, if it is enabled or disabled)
- * DP = Date provided (???)
+ * DP = Date provided (if the "date of symptom onset" or "date of test" was provided when submitting an OTK)
- * NP = Notification Permission (???)
+ * NP = Notification Permission (if the operating system's notification permission was enabled for COVID Alert during onboarding)

 ### Active users

+The active users metric indicates the number of phones which have attempted to do an exposure check.
+It is recorded once per UTC day.

 For these files, [daily-journalier](csv/daily-journalier) has totals for the day, while [weekly-hebdomadaire](csv/weekly-hebdomadaire) and [monthly-mensuel](csv/monthly-mensuel) contain averages for the week/month.

-The active users metric is recorded for phones which have attempted to do an exposure check.
-It is recorded once per UTC day.

 | filename | aggregation |
 | ------------- |------------- |